 A restriction may be terminated if you agree to or request the termination.
 Most current restrictions may also be terminated by McCandless-Franklin Park Ambulance Authority as long we notify you.
 If so, PHI that is created or received after the restriction is terminated is no longer subject to the restriction.
 But, PHI that was restricted prior to the notice to you voiding the restriction must continue to be treated as restricted PHI.

 Right to notice of a breach of unsecured protected health information.
 If we discover that there has been a breach of your unsecured PHI, we will notify you about that breach by first-class mail dispatched to the most recent address that we have on file.
-If you prefer to be notified about breaches by electronic mail, please contact Timothy Butler, our HIPAA Compliance Officer, to make McCandless-Franklin Park Ambulance Authority aware of this preference and to provide a valid email address to send the electronic notice.
-You may withdraw your agreement to receive notice by email at any time by contacting Timothy Butler.
+If you prefer to be notified about breaches by electronic mail, please contact Christopher M. Dell, our Chief and Compliance Officer, to make McCandless-Franklin Park Ambulance Authority aware of this preference and to provide a valid email address to send the electronic notice.
+You may withdraw your agreement to receive notice by email at any time by contacting Christopher M. Dell.

 Right to request confidential communications.
 You have the right to request that we send your PHI to an alternate location (e.g., somewhere other than your home address) or in a specific manner (e.g., by email rather than regular mail).
 However, we will only comply with reasonable requests when required by law to do so.
-If you wish to request that we communicate PHI to a specific location or in a specific format, you should contact Timothy Butler, our HIPAA Compliance Officer and make a request in writing.
+If you wish to request that we communicate PHI to a specific location or in a specific format, you should contact Christopher M. Dell, our Chief and Compliance Officer and make a request in writing.

 Internet, Email and the Right to Obtain Copy of Paper Notice